 - The Nominating Committee will present the names of the nominees for a given directorship or officer position at the annual meeting and the floor will be open for additional nominations.
 In the event that there are more than two (2) nominations there will be a run-off and the two who receive a plurality of votes will appear on the ballot, along with a blank space for a write-in candidate.

-- The Executive Director shall, not later than 30 days following the annual meeting, mail to each active member of the Academy a letter ballot showing vacancies to be filled and the names of persons nominated.
+- The Executive Director shall, no later than thirty (30) days following the annual meeting, provide to each Active Member a written ballot showing vacancies to be filled and the names of persons nominated.
 Provisions shall be made for write-in candidates for any office in which there is a vacancy.
 All directorships shall be for a term of three (3) years and all officer positions for a term of one (1) year.

-- Returned ballots must be postmarked within 30 days of mailing from the Academy's offices.
+- Returned ballots must be postmarked or received by the Academy within thirty (30) days from the date they are sent from the Academy’s offices.
 The nominee receiving a plurality of votes shall be declared elected.

 - In the event of a vacancy in the offices of President, President-Elect, Vice President or Treasurer, the incumbent Board of Directors shall appoint a qualified person to fill the vacancy until the next annual meeting, except that the office of President-Elect will be filled as a matter of first priority at the next annual meeting.

-- In the event of a vacancy among the Directors, the incumbent Board of Directors shall appoint a qualified person to fill the vacancy until the next annual meeting, when a replacement will be elected to fill the unexpired term by the active member in attendance or represented by proxy.
+- In the event of a vacancy in the Board of Directors, the incumbent Board of Directors shall appoint a qualified person to fill the vacancy until the next annual meeting, when a replacement will be elected to fill the unexpired term by the Active Member in attendance or represented by proxy.